dariusbarbus/dbai/README.md

 The page will **not** be fetched unless the user enters `yes`.

-A few things worth knowing about how `/web` works:
+How `/web` works:

 - **GET only.** dbai never sends any other HTTP method — it can only read pages, never submit forms or trigger actions.
 - **Public URLs only.** Requests to `localhost`, loopback addresses, and private/internal IP ranges (`10.x`, `172.16–31.x`, `192.168.x`, `.local` hosts) are rejected automatically, even if the AI requests them.
 - **HTML is converted to plain text** before being added to context, stripping scripts, styles, and markup so the model gets readable content instead of raw HTML.
-- **Content is capped** at roughly 12,000 characters per page to keep token usage predictable; anything beyond that is truncated.
+- **Content is capped** at roughly 12,000 characters per page to keep token usage predictable, anything beyond that is truncated.
-- **Up to 3 URLs per request, and up to 3 retrieval rounds** per `/web` command, so the AI can follow up with another page if the first one wasn't enough — without being able to crawl indefinitely.
+- **Up to 3 URLs per request, and up to 3 retrieval rounds** per `/web` command, so the AI can follow up with another page if the first one wasn't enough.

-This approval step is intentional, for the same reason as `/run`: **never let an AI make network requests without user confirmation.**

 ---